flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 ## Mobile Suit system scores

+_This whole section is going to get reworked, just FYI._

 For the purposes of _MSitB_, the three MS classes have different system score sets:

 - a mass-production unit will have 8 points to spend on systems, with no system score higher than 3